imatix/gsl/README.md

     endfor

 During iteration, the File Entry functions can be called on current item.
 These are similar to their corresponding File functions but do not take a `handle` parameter.
+Note that the `open` function reads all directory entries at start so any changes to the file system until the next open call.
+Also, iteration is only defined over files and directories; non file or directory entries are ignored.
+The open call will fail if the target is not a directory or it cannot find any valid files or directories in the target directory.

+Direction iteration will only return

 The directory entry has the attributes:

 - path
 - name

 and the file entry has the following attributes:

 - path
 - name
 - size
 - time
 - date

 Which return the appropriate values from the file (or directory, which is, of course, a file).

-A couple of interesting notes:

-If the directory entry `name` attribute is changed, the actual directory name is also changed.
-However, this operation does not return an error and cannot be recommended.

-The file entry's default attribute is `name` so `f.` is the same as `f.name`.

-File.open returns a File Entry object, so some of the file operations can be shortened a bit.
-For instance, file.read(handle) could also be written as handle.read().
+The following example shows some of the attributes in use:

     dir = directory.open(".", error_text) ?